ajagann1/nhsntool/README.md

 * h - indicate if the delta files do not have a header depicting what each column represents with y/n (case does not matter)
 	* ex: -h n

+* i - specify the indices where concept codes are found in each document.
+If h is set (y), this is required.
+This should be 4 integer numbers seperated by only commas.
+	* ex: -i "1,2,3,4"

 * l - indicate what's being used for spacing in the delta files (currently only supports ' ' for space and t for tab)
 	* ex: -l ' '